wormhole-foundation/docs.wormhole.com/docs/tutorials/quick-start/cctp/sdk.md

+The Connect SDK enables fast, cheap, native USDC bridging powered by Circle's Cross Chain Transfer Protocol.
 Using [CCTP](./README.md) to transfer native USDC across chains with the [Connect SDK](../../../reference/sdk-docs/connect-sdk.md) works very much like a standard Token Transfer with the SDK.

 ## Installation